markjsc/AutoMockHelper/README.md

 ## Next Steps

-- Create an automated build, likely using [AppVeyor](https://www.appveyor.com)
 - Create a Nuget package and submit to the public Nuget repository
-- Add support for .NET Standard 1.x and .NET Framework
 - Add improvements and fixes, as needed